 All exhibits entered in the clothing and textiles area will be judged based on their construction and fit (if applicable).
 Exhibitors bringing garments should not wear their garments when they arrive for judging.
 The garment will be reviewed by the judges for construction first.
 Exhibitors will be asked to change into the garment as the second step of the judging process.
 If the garment was constructed for another individual, that individual must be present to wear the garment for the judge.
 (Only the exhibitor who made the garment is eligible for ribbon and premium.)
-Construction and appearance will both be considered.
+Construction and appearance will both be considered during judging.
 If a pattern was used to make the item, the pattern instructions, either written or electronic, are to be included with the exhibit.
 Exhibit tags should be attached to the garment, not to the hanger.

-Members wishing to exhibit knitted items should enroll in Visual Arts and exhibit in Fiber (if original) or Heritage Arts (if made from a pattern).
+Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Heritage Arts (if made from a pattern).
 Members who enroll in Clothing & Textiles with the intent of pursuing quilting can exhibit in the non-clothing exhibit category in STEAM Clothing 1-FUNdamentals.
 Quilts exhibited in the Clothing & Textiles area will be judged using a rubric that evaluates the sewing skills and construction of the item.
 All work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.
 Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor.

-Clothing projects will be judged on FRIDAY - JULY 12, 2019 at 9:00 am at the Old Stone Church - 101 E. Union Street in Rockton, IL.
+Winnebago County 4-H Clothing projects will be judged on FRIDAY - JULY 10, 2020 at 9:00 am at

+Old Stone Church - 101 E. Union Street in Rockton, IL.
+Members not checked in by 10:00 am will not be eligible for judging.